 To compute the number of sectors per track first determine the number of bytes per track from the drive manual.
 Divide this figure by the number of bytes per sector.
-The controller requires at least 595 bytes per sector.
-The drive switches should be set to provide the appropriate number of sectors per track.
-In some cases this will result in a short sector at the end of the track.
-If the drive has a short sector WOMBAT must be told when structuring the disc.
+You determine the number of bytes per sector by the following calculation: